HMRC has announced an update to how off-payroll working (IR35) rules will work from 6 April 2020.

 IR35 is a complex topic – speak to a professional if you’re not sure about how the April 2020 changes could affect you.

 What do you think about HMRC updating the rules with two months left until their introduction?
-And will you be sending a submission to the House of Lords?
 Let us know in the comments below.

 6th Floor99 Gresham StreetLondonEC2V 7NG